Billy1203/AdaptiveSurfelMapping/README.md

 # SPADE
 The work in _SPADE_ dir is forked from https://github.com/NVlabs/SPADE.
 We modified the input and some other parts. a _postprocess.py_ is also added for synthesizing final images from the GAN generated image and rendered image.
 Please go to original [SPADE](https://github.com/NVlabs/SPADE) to see the training and testing of the code.

+# Acknowledgements
+Our code is inspired by [ElasticFusion](https://www.imperial.ac.uk/dyson-robotics-lab/downloads/elastic-fusion/).